Willingham, Cambridgeshire: Church

 Evidence of Christian Anglo-Saxon activity in Willingham has been found, and there has probably been a church in the village since at least the 12th century.
 The present church of St Mary and All Saints was built on the foundations of the 12th-century building.
 Mainly constructed in the 14th century, it consists of a chancel with north vestry, nave, a south porch and a west tower with an unusual spire.
-It has notable 14th and 15th-century figure paintings, including a rare picture of a pregnant Virgin Mary.
+It has notable 14th- and 15th-century figure paintings, including a rare picture of a pregnant Virgin Mary.
+The nave has a fine angel roof of double hammer-beam construction.
+It is a Grade I listed building.